TWAS is inviting nominations for the 2022 Award.

 To resume working on saved nominations, click on the "RESUME" button at the bottom of this page.

-The deadline for receiving nominations is 15 May 2020, however we strongly recommend that you do not wait until the deadline but submit the nomination as early as you can to enable us to process it as quickly as possible.
+20 April 5 May 2022, however we strongly recommend that you do not wait until the deadline but submit the nomination as early as you can to enable us to process it as quickly as possible.

 Before starting compiling the nomination, PLEASE PAY PARTICULAR ATTENTION TO THE MAXIMUM CHARACTERS ALLOWED.